-The Department of Writing offers Degrees and Programs in: Writing, Creative Writing, Linguistics and an MFA in Creative Writing.
+The Department of Writing offers Degrees and Programs in: Writing, Creative Writing, and an MFA in Creative Writing.

 Welcome to the Writing major at the University of Central Arkansas.
 We look forward to working with you over the course of an exciting four years.
 Within the Writing major, students can choose one of two tracks: 1) General Writing and 2) Professional Writing.